ferrerallan/azure-function-keyvault-example/README.md

 Simple example of Azure Function accessing a keyvault

 # Requirements
--You need to have a free account of Azure
+- You need to have a free account of Azure
 -Create a key secret for the desired value.
 For instance.. database connections, api -Add Packages to use vault: dotnet add package Azure.Identity